 Read on if you want to dive deeper into MERV ratings.

-The right MERV rating depends on how much pollution is around, any health issues, and if you have pets or smoke indoors.
+The right MERV rating for your home depends on how much pollution is around, any health issues, and whether you have pets or smoke indoors.

-Let's break down these factors and find the best MERV rating for your specific needs.
+Let's break down these factors based on home location, medical condition, pet ownership, and smoking habit, and find the best MERV rating for your specific needs.

 Home Location